-Student Life Skills courses meet the general education requirements and are transferable electives.
+Student Life Skills courses meet the General Education requirements and are transferable electives.
 They can be used to meet the 60-hour graduation requirement.
-SLS 1501 College and Career Success may be used to satisfy the computer competency requirement.
+SLS 1501 College and Career Success and SLS 1122 First Year Seminar may be used to satisfy the computer competency requirement.

+SLS 1122 First Year Seminar 3

-SLS 1501 College and Career Success 3 SLS 1502 Essential Study Skills 3
+SLS 1501 College and Career Success 3

+SLS 1502 Essential Study Skills 3

-All new students are encouraged to enroll in SLS 1501 College and Career Success in their first semester.
-Students with college preparatory needs in two or more subject areas are required to enroll in SLS 1501 College and Career Success in their first semester.
+All new students are encouraged to enroll in either SLS 1122 First Year Seminar or SLS 1501 College and Career Success in their first semester.